 You can sometimes get a humorous effect with the right juxtaposition of foreground and background—forced perspective makes the juvenile frigate bird look like a giant, and the fuzzy white frigate bird chick looks goofy from any angle, but this one accentuates it:

 Or you can just show that the animals are in an environment that includes people in close proximity:

-|| Canon 500mm f/4 II ||f/4||12 ft || 31 || $9,000 ||3.2 kg (7 lbs)||Too heavy; not as versatile as a zoom.
+|| Canon 500mm f/4 II ||f/4||12 ft || 31 || $9,000 ||3.2 kg (7 lbs)||Heavy; not as versatile as a zoom; expensive.

 || Canon 200-400mm f/4 ||f/4 ||6.5 ft|| 30 || $11,000 || 3.6 kg (8 lbs) ||Built-in 1.4x TC.
-Perfect coverage, but too heavy, expensive.
+Perfect coverage, but heavy, expensive.

-|| Canon 400mm f/4 DO ||f/4||10 ft||30|| $7.000||2.1 kg (4.6 lbs)||Light enough to hand-hold.
+|| Canon 400mm f/4 DO II ||f/4||10 ft||30|| $7.000||2.1 kg (4.6 lbs)||Light enough to hand-hold; slightly less expensive.